halilice/project_film_reccom/README.md

 -
 ~~~~~

-The link of streamlit page of the project: '[https://carsanalysis-app-egpuskxsb4ivhqrrddm8at.streamlit.app/](https://projectfilmreccom-dk3ib5yqhynkce3bc6igfd.streamlit.app/)'
+The link of streamlit page of the recommendation system: '(https://projectfilmreccom-dk3ib5yqhynkce3bc6igfd.streamlit.app/)'